 Are these people being fair?
 Are we really being careful with the historical account?
 One cogent observer by the name of Marc C. Digiuseppe has recently sent me his great assessment on some of the problems facing the political and historical world which states in part:

 “The German people were maligned and abused by the Western Oligarchs in World War I. The Oligarchs cleverly navigated diplomacy that played upon Germanic Traditions—abstract notions of pride and honor—a rule of the clan that had endured for thousands of years…

 “This entire process was then repeated upon the German people at the end of World War II.”

 Absolutely true.
 The questions before us are simply these: When will the Holocaust establishment be fair to the German people, particularly those who suffered under the Red Army?
 When will they look at the death and evil on both sides of the historical equation?
 More importantly, what aren’t they telling us about Anne Frank?

 Well, we’ll let Merlin answer that question for us.

 Now, some readers will probably say that we are trying to deconstruct history here.
 Not at all.
-We should all sympathize for those who have suffered under violent regimes and for those who have absolutely and positively nothing to do with revolutionary movements.
+We should all sympathize with those who have suffered under violent regimes and with those who have absolutely and positively nothing to do with revolutionary movements.